Outline

 but at the least, the initial conversations are done with the board.

 6. Department Heads – Form each department with the appropriate volunteers.
-Work within the
+Work within the department to finalize the vision, mission, goals, functions, and all details, in great details.

 7. Youth Leader – Meet with each department to continue developing each department.
 Have